Visiting Barcelona in September

 By Jessica Bowler

-Europe’s biggest street party, La Merce, is just one of the awesome fiestas that takes place every year in Barcelona in September, whilst it’s also the perfect time of year to try a wine tour, or enjoy some beach time without being burnt.
-These and more suggestions below…
+Europe’s biggest street party, La Merce, is just one of the awesome fiestas that takes place every year in Barcelona in September, whilst it’s also the perfect time of year to try a wine tour, or enjoy some beach time without getting burnt.
+These and many more suggestions below…

 La Merce is an annual festival celebrating one of the patron saints of Barcelona, the Virgin of Grace.
 The official feast day is the 24th, and the celebrations take place a few days before and after this date.
 It’s been going since medieval days, and today there are 600 completely free events held throughout the city!
 Don’t miss a castellers – human towers – performance.